The Victorian Traditional Owner Cultural Landscapes Strategy, authored by Victorian Traditional Owners, was launched on 27 August 2021.

-The Cultural Landscapes Strategy serves a vitally important role in providing direction to the Victorian government about how it can enable and empower Traditional Owner self-determination in land management.
+The Cultural Landscapes Strategy serves a vitally important role in providing direction to the Victorian Government about how it can enable and empower Traditional Owner self-determination in land management.

 Victorian Traditional Owners have developed the Cultural Landscapes Strategy (CLS) to set out a framework and pathways to lead the planning and management of Country in line with their cultural obligations to care for Country.